exlskills/course-java-basics/README.md

-# EXLskills AP® Computer Science A (Java) Course
+# EXLskills Java Basics Course

-This is the EXLskills free and open-source AP® (Advanced Placement®) Java Course.
+This is the EXLskills free and open-source Java Basics Course.
 It guides learners via explanation, demonstration, and thorough practice, from no more than a basic understanding of Java, to a moderate level of essential coding proficiency.
-It is a substantial amount of coursework that represents a typical year of high school-level study or a semester of a University computer science course.

-This course may also be used to prepare for the AP® Computer Science A exam.

 ## About EXLskills